brocaar/chirpstack-network-server/README.md

 ## API

 *LoRa Server* provides a JSON-RPC API over HTTP.
 All calls are performend by sending a post request to the ``/rpc`` endpoint.
-The provided web-interface is a sample implementation on top of this api.
+API documentation is available within the web-interface.

 ## MQTT